Fred A. Macke, Jr.

 The Campbell County Judge-Executive appointed Douglas C. Wagner to the NKWD Board of Commissioners for the first time in July 2002.
 He was most recently appointed for an additional four-year term running July 21, 2021, through August 26, 2025.

-The Board voted in January 2023 for Mr. Wagner to serve as Treasurer for a one-year term.
-Mr. Wagner has served six one-year terms as Chair, four one-year terms as Vice-Chair, five one-year terms as Treasurer, and one term as Secretary.
+The Board voted in January 2024 for Mr. Wagner to serve as Secretary for a one-year term.
+Mr. Wagner has served six one-year terms as Chair, four one-year terms as Vice-Chair, six one-year terms as Treasurer, and one previous term as Secretary.

 Doug Wagner was born and raised in Fort Thomas, Kentucky.
 He is the owner and operator of Weber Dental Laboratory, Inc. in Fort Thomas, a company he has owned for over 40 years.
 Wagner received National Certification in Dental Technology in 1979.